cloudyhat/Playsifier/README.md

 <p>
-  The project is being built to deeply understand Spotify’s recommendation ecosystem, backend architecture, and prompt-to-logic conversion by implementing everything from scratch.
+  The project is being built to deeply understand Spotify’s recommendation ecosystem, backend architecture, and prompt-to-logic conversion by implementing everything from scratch .
 </p>

 <h3>🚧 Current Status</h3>